henryle-n/Latitude-Effects-on-Climate/README.md

 ## Table of Contents
   * **Images**: folder contains README.md background picture
   * **Resources**:
-        - *assets/images* : folder contains all images use on webpages
+        * *assets/images* : folder contains all images use on webpages
-        - *cities.csv* : raw data that were analyzed and processed for data analysis & visualizations
+        * *cities.csv* : raw data that were analyzed and processed for data analysis & visualizations
   * **Cloudiness.html** : webpage to shows cloudiness vs. latitudes graphs and analysis
   * **Comparison.html** : webpage to shows all plotted parameters vs. latitudes for easy comparison between different categories
   * **Data.html** : webpage to shows all raw data in an easy-to-read format
-  * **Humidity** : webpage to shows humidity vs. latitudes graphs and analysis
+  * **Humidity.html** : webpage to shows humidity vs. latitudes graphs and analysis